Quantum Quacks

 We have learned how to:

 In addition to informal sharing, we actively volunteer both in hosting and leading workshops as well as at FLL scrimmages and tournaments.
-During the skystone season(2019-2020), we logged over 560 student volunteer hours.
+During the Into the Deep season (2024-2023), we reached over 21,000 people!

 Our team demonstrates what it looks like to help and inspire others.
 One of the most memorable compliments we have received was from an FLL team, they mentioned how after watching our team, they decided to go help other teams themselves.
 They then told us about the positive impact that helping other teams had caused, not just for the other teams but for them as well.